ISL: Milan Singh set to join NorthEast United | Goal.com

 ISL: Milan Singh set to join NorthEast United

 The 27-year-old had last represented the Highlanders in the inaugural edition of the ISL on-loan from Shillong Lajong.
-Milan's first stint in his senior career was with Pailan Arrows from 2010 after graduating from the youth systems of Tata Football Academy (TFA) and East Bengal.
+After graduating from the youth systems of Tata Football Academy (TFA) and East Bengal, Milan had begun his senior career in 2010 with the Pailan Arrows team which was later dissolved.

 In the I-League, he last played for the now disbanded DSK Shivajians from where he was loaned out to ISL outfit Delhi Dynamos in the 2016-17 term and thereon signed for ISL sides Kerala Blasters and Mumbai City FC in the subsequent seasons.